 5. Reward your hard work

-Even if you're applications or interviews are unsuccessful, remember that you're making strides and you're doing great.
+Even if your applications or interviews are unsuccessful, remember that you're making strides and you're doing great.
 Just keep going.

 6. Talk to other people